how long does it take to learn a language

 Self-study

-Best for learners who: are very self-motivated, need to work at their own pace, are resource hoarders
+Best for learners who: Are very self-motivated, need to work at their own pace, are resource hoarders

 Many language learners today classify themselves as self-study types.
 They’re not limited to any one type of learning resource, whether it’s a textbook, a website, instructional videos or even podcasts.

 Consistent motivation is key to the successful self-learner.
 Self-study tends to be the method that takes the longest in reaching language proficiency.
-Also, the accessibility of resources can vary—more popular, widely-spoken languages are likely to have more resources available than less popular ones.

 Traditional language courses

-Best for learners who: enjoy interaction and instant correction, need a set learning structure, are seeking test prep
+Best for learners who: Enjoy interaction and instant correction, need a set learning structure, are seeking test prep

 Complete beginners to a language (or to the language learning process in general) may find courses the most practical option for picking up A1 or A2 level basics.
 This is especially the case for more complicated languages, such as East Asian ones.

-If your courses are regular, then it can take a few years to reach B2 level or even a little past C1 level.
+If your courses are regular, it can take a few years to reach B2 or even a little past C1 level.
 Note that many courses tend to have a stronger focus on meeting the levels of standardized language proficiency tests, which can mean more emphasis on reading or writing fluency.

 Personal tutor

-Best for learners who: prefer private lessons, have specific learning wants or needs, want an organized yet flexible schedule
+Best for learners who: Prefer private lessons, have specific learning wants or needs, want an organized yet flexible schedule

 With a personal tutor (in-person or online), you can get individual instruction and feedback that can quickly and comfortably boost your skills.
 Private tutorship is also particularly useful for building conversational fluency.

-It may take some time to find the right tutor who can accommodate to your learning preferences and schedule.
+It may take some time to find the right tutor who can accommodate your learning preferences and schedule.
 In addition, some tutors, unless they’re qualified, may not be able to precisely gauge your skills.

 Learning abroad

-Best for learners who: thrive in immersion, want unrelenting exposure to language
+Best for learners who: Thrive in immersion, want unrelenting exposure to language

 Whether you join a school-hosted program or want to learn solo as a restless tourist, going abroad to learn a language is one of the fastest and most rewarding ways to achieve fluency.
-In a country that speaks your target language, your language practice will be constant and realistic, and you get to experience the culture around you as well.

-If your studies are intensive and you actively apply your language knowledge everyday, it could take a matter of months to achieve high-intermediate language proficiency.
+If your studies are intensive and you actively apply your language knowledge everyday, it could take a matter of months to achieve upper-intermediate language proficiency.
 A year or two can even edge you towards the advanced C levels.

 Time waits for no one, so now that you have a better idea of what to expect, don’t dally!